zhaoxiaoha/github-trending/README.md

 ### Github热门项目
 ## All language

+* 【2025-04-08】[meta-llama / llama-cookbook](https://github.com/meta-llama/llama-cookbook) - Welcome to the Llama Cookbook!
+This is your go to guide for Building with Llama: Getting started with Inference, Fine-Tuning, RAG.
+We also show you how to solve end to end problems using Llama model family and using them on various provider services
 * 【2025-04-07】[supabase-community / supabase-mcp](https://github.com/supabase-community/supabase-mcp) - Connect Supabase to your AI assistants
 * 【2025-04-06】[kubernetes-sigs / headlamp](https://github.com/kubernetes-sigs/headlamp) - A Kubernetes web UI that is fully-featured, user-friendly and extensible
 * 【2025-04-06】[funstory-ai / BabelDOC](https://github.com/funstory-ai/BabelDOC) - Yet Another Document Translator